suadamoh/suadamoh/README.md

 ---

-## What I am currently learning:
-- data storytelling & dashboard design
-- ux research and case studies
-- applying data skills to real-world topics like business, health, and policy

----

-✨ I am always trying to learn new things and build projects that turn ideas into something real.
+✨ I am always trying to learn new things and build projects that turn ideas into something meanigful